 This course serves as a philosophical inquiry into the moral significance of sport.
-The advancement of a Utopian philosophy of moral excellence represents a central feature of the curriculum.
-Topics include the good of the games we currently play and moral truth in the game of life.
-Ideas to be explored include good sportspersonship, sport as a trial of the moral self, the virtuous struggle, moral egoism, moral idealism, and the moral ideal of humanity.
+The advancement of a philosophy of moral excellence represents a central feature of the curriculum.
+Topics include the relationship between game playing and the moral ideal of man, moral achievement in the game of our life, and developing moral virtue in the games we currently play.
+Ideas to be explored include being-in-the-zone, the virtuous struggle, sport as a trial of the moral self, friendship in competition, good sportspersonship, and sport as moral education.
 Three credits.